estebandlp/reverse-proxy-latency-and-throughput/README.md

 2. Concurrency level (default: 100)
 3. Total requests (default: 1000)

+### Benchmark Results Storage

+After running the benchmark, all results are automatically saved in the `benchmarkResults/` directory:

+- `benchmark_fast.txt` - Results for the fast endpoint
+- `benchmark_slow.txt` - Results for the slow endpoint
+- `benchmark_memory.txt` - Results for the memory-like endpoint
+- `benchmark_database.txt` - Results for the database-like endpoint

+These files contain detailed Apache Benchmark (ab) output that you can analyze later or share with your team.

 ### Step 5: Verify Reverse Proxy Setup

 Test that the reverse proxy is working correctly: